sugiro.ai

 Multi-language and mobile features

-The calculator supports English and Portuguese, includes Android-specific handling, a custom keypad flow, dark mode logic, and richer modal/help interactions than a minimal utility page.
+The calculator supports English and Portuguese, includes Android touch and haptic handling, active-field selection, an inline keypad, a selectable return-period menu, dark mode logic, and richer help interactions than a minimal utility page.

 BTC amounts are also displayed with thin-space grouping across the eight decimal places (e.g. 1.23 456 789), making sat-level values easier to read at a glance.